5 Ways to Make A Bad Review Online Work For Your Business

 You already learned how to find your bad review online earlier, in just 2 steps.
-(It’s under How to find a bad review online with social listening, near the beginning of this post.)
+(It’s under the section How to find a bad review online with social listening, near the beginning of this article.)

 But what if you have more than just one bad review online?

 You’ll want to prioritize the most damaging ones (i.e., the bad reviews that have the most engagement: likes, comments, and shares).

 This is easy, and we can find them by picking up from step 2 in the 2-step method to finding a bad review online.
 Like this:

 Prioritize your bad reviews:

 - Go to your Analysis Tab.
 This is where you can find the mentions with the most engagement (likes, comments, and shares).
 To get there, just click on Analysis from the sidebar on the left.

 - Now, to see the negative mentions with the most engagement, click on Filter Mentions on the upper right hand corner.

 - You’ll get a pop-up window.
 Set the Sentiment Filter to Negative, click on Close, and your Analysis Tab will now display the negative mentions with the most engagement.

 The Brand24 Analysis Tab can quickly show you: